 How do I delete the next scheduled automatic payment without deleting the recurring payment series?

-To delete the next scheduled automatic payment without deleting the entire series clicking on the ‘Delete’ button next to the transaction listed in the ‘Pending Payments’ section in the ‘Bill Pay Center’.
+To delete the next scheduled automatic payment without deleting the entire series click on the ‘Cancel’ link next to the transaction listed in the ‘Pending Payments’ section in the ‘Bill Pay Center’.

-What does the option of "amount of last payment" mean in the Set Up Automatic payment option?
+What does the option of "amount of last payment" mean in the Set Up AutoPay option?

-If you’re setting up a recurring payment for a set amount over a set amount of time, you can choose the option to have a different amount paid at the last payment in the recurring series on the end date you select.
+If you’re setting up a recurring payment for a set amount over a pre-determined amount of time, you can choose the option to have a different amount paid for the last payment on the end date you select.

 Let’s say for example, you bought a flat screen TV for $1,500 and you have 12 months to pay it off.
 You decide to make 11 monthly payments of $100 and then pay the entire remaining balance ($400) in the last monthly payment of the recurring payment series.
 An end date must be selected in order to choose this option.

 Why is the account number for my bills shortened in Bill Pay?
 Will it get to the right place?

 We mask the full account number for your security.
 But don’t worry, we have all the information you entered saved and your payment will go to the right place.

 How much can I make a bill payment for?

 Bill Payments are limited to $100,000 per transaction.